Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Chazy equations

-This can be explicitly verified for relatively short Hecke groups.
+This can be explicitly verified for Hecke groups with small values of $m$.
 For example, we find

 and so on.
-In each of these cases, the proof goes through as before.
+In each of these cases, the proof goes through as before. \end{proof}

-It remains for us to understand why it is reasonable to expect that $ C_m $ is zero.
-Once again, let us look to H$(3)$ as a guiding example.
-The space of weight-$8$ forms is $1$-dimensional.
-The above procedure generates two weight-$8$ forms.
-It follows that there must be a relation between them, and so some linear combination of the two must vanish.
-This combination is precisely the Chazy equation.

-More generally, we know that for the Hecke group H$(m)$ there are $ m $ of generators of the ring of quasi-automorphic forms $ \mathbb{C}[E_2,\cdots,E_{2m}] $.
-Thus, at weight-$ (2m+2) $ we will have no new forms, and all forms that span this vector space will be products of lighter forms and their modular covariant derivatives.
-Any weight-$ (2m+2) $ form must be expressible as a linear combination of these products/derivatives.
-We may thus conclude on general grounds that these Chazy equations are statements of linear dependence.
+Similarly, it is easy to understand why it is reasonable to expect that $ C_m $ is zero. \begin{Remark}It is known that for the Hecke group ${\rm H}(m)$ there are $ m $ of generators of the ring of quasi-automorphic forms $ {\mathbf {\mathcal R}_m} $ \cite{Doran:2013npa}.
+Thus, at weight $ (2m+2) $, all forms that span this vector space will be products of forms of lower weight and their modular covariant derivatives.
+Any weight $ (2m+2) $ form must be expressible as a linear combination of these products/derivatives.
+We may thus conclude on general grounds that these Chazy equations are statements of linear dependence. \end{Remark}